AI reshapes more than execution

 Organizational Evolution Workflow Systems Strategic Advisory

-Working directly with firm partners and leadership teams to make careful, practical decisions about adoption.
+I work directly with firm partners and leadership teams to make careful, practical decisions about adoption.

 AI changes how knowledge, judgment, and responsibility move through an organization, not just how quickly work gets done.